reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 ```
 Here we are invoking the `render()` method on the res object to render the template named `Home` and assigned the values of the three variables in the template file.
 When we browse the route with URL: `http://localhost:3000/home`, we can see the HTML rendered from the template in the browser.

 Other than Pug, some other template engines supported by Express are [Mustache](https://mustache.github.io) and [EJS](https://ejs.co).
+The complete list can be found in the website of [express](https://expressjs.com/en/resources/template-engines.html).

 ## Using TypeScript for Express
 So far we have written all our code in JavaScript.
 However, a major downside of JavaScript is the lack of support for types like string, number, etc. The types are interpreted at runtime.
 As such unintentional type-related errors are only be detected during runtime making it unfavorable for building enterprise applications.
 The TypeScript language seeks to address this limitation.